I R I N A MASSAGE THERAPY

 What Is Ashiatsu?

-Ashiatsu is a type of massage therapy in which the therapist “walks” on the client's back or entire body.
-This modality has its roots in Asia.
+Ashiatsu is a massage therapy technique in which the therapist “walks” on the client's back or entire body.
+This modality originates in Asia.
 Ashiatsu came from Japan.
-“Ashi” means (foot) “atsu” (pressure) is a deep, painless form of barefoot massage.
+“Ashi” means (foot) “atsu” (pressure), which is a deep, painless form of barefoot massage.

-Ashiatsu barefoot bar massage techniques using deep tissue compression effleurage stokes that glides over the body.
-Specific strokes create a structural change in chronic soft tissue damage and provide deep relaxation.
-Therapist uses bars above the head for support and balance.
-Ashiatsu massage utilizes gravity as a helper, with the massage therapist using the whole body as a tool, rather than just the arms.
-This can reduce work-related injuries for the massage therapist.
-So both client and massage therapist are benefit from this kind of work.
-The massage therapist’s body weight is used to press, sweep, swirl and relax the muscle.
-The massage is done in slow, smooth and relaxed manner.
+Ashiatsu barefoot bar massage techniques use deep-tissue compression and effleurage strokes that glide over the body.
+Specific strokes induce structural changes in chronic soft-tissue damage and provide deep relaxation.
+The therapist uses bars above the head for support and balance.
+Ashiatsu massage uses gravity as a helper, with the therapist using the whole body as a tool rather than just the arms.
+This can reduce work-related injuries among massage therapists.
+Both the client and the massage therapist benefit from this type of work.
+The massage therapist’s body weight is used to press, sweep, swirl, and relax the muscle.
+The massage is done in a slow, smooth, and relaxed manner.

 Ashiatsu is deeper than Deep Tissue.
 Deep Tissue massage lovers often ask for more pressure than the therapist is able to consistently provide.